web-platform-tests/wpt/docs/_writing-tests/testdriver-tutorial.md

 ### Firefox
-We use the [set window rect](http://marionette-client.readthedocs.io/en/master/reference.html#marionette_driver.marionette.Marionette.set_window_rect) marionette command.
+We use the [set window rect](http://marionette-client.readthedocs.io/en/master/reference.html#marionette_driver.marionette.Marionette.set_window_rect) Marionette command.

-We will use executormarionette and use the Marionette python API.
+We will use executormarionette and use the Marionette Python API.

 We have little actual work to do here!
 We just need to define a subclass of the protocol part we defined earlier.